Skip to content

 After a week of reflection since the Phillies’ playoff run came to a heartbreaking end, I’m just now starting to process everything I experienced during my first season as a serious baseball fan.

-As a child growing up in Chicagoland, my classmates would often ask if I preferred rooting for the Cubs or the White Sox.
+As a child growing up in Chicagoland, I was often asked by my classmates if I preferred rooting for the Cubs or the White Sox.
 I told them neither.

 Then I moved to Philadelphia.

-I knew the very basics of how baseball works, but I was soon inundated with rules and statistics and abbreviations I’d never even heard of.
-And while I knew some of the players’ names, I didn’t really know much about this team other than that they’ve been playing pretty well the last few seasons, and all my Philly friends were cheering for them.
+I knew the basics of how baseball works, but I was soon inundated with rules and statistics and abbreviations I’d never even heard of.
+And while I knew some of the players’ names, I didn’t really know much about this team, other than that the Phillies had been playing pretty well the last few seasons, and all my Philly friends were cheering for them.
 It was overwhelming, but I was determined to learn.

 I watched videos and asked questions — a lot of questions — and paid attention while watching games.
 And now, after a week of reflection since the Phillies’ playoff run came to a heartbreaking end, I’m just now starting to process everything I experienced during my first season as a serious baseball fan.